greg-hosking/greg-hosking/README.md

-👋 Hi, I'm Greg, a software engineer skilled in building applications that merge functionality with high-quality design.
-With a strong foundation in front end, back end, and cloud technologies, I like to engineer solutions to complex problems from start to finish.
+👋 Hey, I'm Greg.
+As a software engineer, I like to use my front end, back end, and cloud skills to create practical solutions to problems myself and others encounter in daily life.

-🚴 When I'm not coding, you can find me keeping physically active by hitting the gym 🏋️‍♂️ and riding my bike through the city, or experimenting with new recipes in the kitchen 🍳.
+When I'm not writing code, I can be found keeping physically active by hitting the gym 🏋️‍♂️ and riding my bike through the city 🚴, or experimenting with new recipes in the kitchen 🍳.

 💡 I also try to stay ahead by keeping up with the latest in tech.
+I am currently working on a TypeScript API client for the Musixmatch API and learning how to make games with the Godot engine!